Merkaz HaCarmel: Geography

+As of the end of 2019, the neighborhood had a population density of about 13 residents per dunam.

+Demographics

+According to Haifa Municipality data, Merkaz HaCarmel had a population of about 4,231 residents at the end of 2019, comprising 1,998 men and 2,233 women.
+In 2017 the municipality's socio-economic index ranked the neighborhood 8.5 out of 10, placing it among the city's more affluent areas.
+A 2022 report on the neighborhood attributed its relatively older population in part to housing prices that have become largely unaffordable for younger residents.

 History

 Until the mid-19th century Mount Carmel was largely uninhabited, except for temporary accommodation of shepherds and hermits, because it was far from the coast – and the walled Old Haifa.
 Ownership of the land was divided between the state, the Carmelite Order, and residents of the Arab village of Al Tira (which is today the city of Tirat Carmel).
 The mountain became famous for its uneven road, known as the "High Road" (as opposed to the "Lower Road" now called "Derekh Hahagana").

 During the 19th century the Carmelite Order acquired estates in Stella Maris and Wadi Siach.
-The German Templer settlement on Mount Carmel at the end of the 19th century marked the beginning of the development of the area.
-The purchase of land in the area by the ILD just after the First World War, led to the development of the area as a Jewish neighborhood surrounded by gardens, as it remains today.
+German Templer settlers established a colony on Mount Carmel in the late 19th century, known as "Carmelheim", marking the beginning of the area's development.
+After the First World War, the Israel Land Development Company ("Hachsharat HaYishuv") purchased land in the area, leading to its development as a Jewish neighborhood surrounded by gardens, as it remains today.